A mapping technician could...

 Explore what you might do on the job with one of these projects...

-Do you have a specific question about a career in Civil Engineering that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Mapping Technician that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - American Congress on Surveying & Mapping: www.acsm.net